 They don’t know my name, my website, my type of content.

 They’ve not shared any specifics about what they write or who they’ve written for.

 It is highly unlikely that you will ever get a response from this type of guest post pitch.

 - Make yourself known to the blogger in advance.
-No one likes a cold-call.
+Avoid cold-calling!

 - Be sure to properly address the blogger, by name.

-- Show you actually know who the blogger is and have done your homework on their site.
+- Show you actually know who the blogger is.

 - Include previous work you’ve done.